fkyprianou/deved-platform/content/blog/en/vonage-video-on-appwrite-cloud.md

 ## Prerequisites

-We will be building a demo application that shows how to use our Vonage Video platform with Appwrite Cloud as a backend service.
+We will build a demo application showing how to use our Vonage Video platform with Appwrite Cloud as a backend service.

 * A [Vonage Video API Account](https://www.tokbox.com/account/user/signup).
-We will be using it to set up the video part of the backend.
+We will use it to set up the video part of the backend.
 * An [Appwrite Cloud account](https://cloud.appwrite.io/register).
 We will be using Appwrite to handle the backend portions of our application.
 * [The Appwrite CLI tool](https://appwrite.io/docs/command-line).
 We will use this to set up various parts of our project.
 * A [ngrok account](https://ngrok.com/).
 We will use this to access our video app on many devices.